Ace Angler: Fishing Spirits

 Ace Angler: Fishing Spirits is a fishing video game published by Bandai Namco Entertainment.
-The sequel to the 2019 release Ace Angler, the game was released on the Nintendo Switch in Japan on October 27, 2022 and in western markets on October 28, 2022.
+The sequel to the 2019 release Ace Angler, the game was released on the Nintendo Switch in Japan on October 27, 2022, and in Western markets on October 28, 2022.

 Gameplay

-The game is set in an aquarium-themed amusement park and features story, arcade, online multiplayer and party modes.
+The game is set in an aquarium-themed amusement park and features story, arcade, online multiplayer, and party modes.

 Development and release

 In June 2022, a trailer for Fishing Spirits: Fish & Play Aquarium was shown during the Japanese edition of the Nintendo Direct Mini: Partner Showcase presentation.
 The game was not mentioned in the Western presentation.

-The game was later renamed Ace Angler: Fishing Spirts.
+The game was later renamed Ace Angler: Fishing Spirits.
 An announcement trailer for the game was released on August 15.
-The game is set to release bundled with a special rod controller.
+The game's physical version was bundled with a special rod controller.

 The game was released in Japan and Asia on October 27, 2022.
 This version of the game is accompanied by English subtitles.
-In western markets, the game was released on October 28 via the Nintendo eShop.
+In Western markets, the game was released on October 28 via the Nintendo eShop.